GabeScott/standard-works-vault/General Conference/2005 October - “Feed My Sheep”.md

 “And when he came into the house, he suffered no man to go in, save Peter, and James, and John, and the father and the mother of the maiden.

-“And all wept, and bewailed her: but he said, Weep not; she is not dead, but sleepeth. ...
+“And all wept, and bewailed her: but he said, Weep not; she is not dead, but sleepeth. …

-“...
-And took her by the hand, and called, saying, Maid, arise.
+“… And took her by the hand, and called, saying, Maid, arise.

-“And her spirit came again, and she arose straightway: and he commanded to give her meat.”3
+“And her spirit came again, and she arose straightway: and he commanded to give her meat.”[^3]

 Jesus showed patience and love to all who came to Him seeking relief for their physical, emotional, or spiritual illnesses and who felt discouraged and downtrodden.

-To follow the Savior’s example, each one of us must look around and reach out to the sheep who are facing the same circumstances and lift them up and encourage them to proceed on the journey towards eternal life.
+To follow the Savior’s example, each one of us must look around and reach out to the sheep who are facing the same circumstances and lift them up and encourage them to proceed on the journey toward eternal life.

 This need today is as great as or perhaps even greater than when the Savior walked on this earth.
 As shepherds we must understand that we should nurture each one of our sheep to bring them to Christ, which is the purpose of all we do in this Church.

 Any activity, meeting, or program should focus on this same objective.
-As we stay in tune with the needs of the people, we can strengthen them and help them overcome their challenges, so they will remain steadfast in the way which will lead them back to our Heavenly Father’s presence and help them endure to the end.
+As we stay in tune with the needs of the people, we can strengthen them and help them overcome their challenges so they will remain steadfast in the way which will lead them back to our Heavenly Father’s presence and help them endure to the end.

 The gospel of Jesus Christ is about people, not programs.
 Sometimes, in the haste of fulfilling our Church responsibilities, we spend too much time concentrating on programs, instead of focusing on people, and end up taking their real needs for granted.
 When things like that happen, we lose the perspective of our callings, neglect people, and prevent them from reaching their divine potential to gain eternal life.